-Henk Kern is University Lecturer with an expertise in Russian and Soviet history.
+Henk Kern is University Lecturer at the institute for History.with an expertise in Russian and Soviet history.

 Leiden Russia Blog

 Spreekuur / Hours

 Henk Kern (1960) studied History at the University of Leiden, and studied Russian language while serving in military conscription.
 Afterwards he worked for a couple of years as a history teacher in secondary education.